ipbyrne/SwingKit/README.md

 ## Swing Data Verification
 Now that we have our swing distribution data, we need to verify the accuracy of this data via hypothesis testing.

+We want to make sure the difference we see between which swings lead to what, is not due to random chance.
+A hypothesis test can tell us if the difference we see in the percentages is statistically significant, and whether the swing type variables and prefances are independent or not.